-The European Parliament adopted a resolution on Wednesday asking for a legal opinion from the European Court of Justice (ECJ) on whether or not the recently signed EU-Mercosur trade agreement conforms with the EU Treaties.
+The European Parliament (EP) adopted a resolution on Wednesday asking for a legal opinion from the European Court of Justice (ECJ) on whether or not the recently signed EU-Mercosur trade agreement conforms with the EU Treaties.

 About the Resolution and the Vote

 According to an official announcement by the EP, “the legal basis of the EU-Mercosur partnership agreement (EMPA) and the interim trade agreement (iTA) will now be reviewed by the ECJ.
-The European Parliament will continue its examination of the texts, while awaiting the opinion of the EU Court.
+The EP will continue its examination of the texts, while awaiting the opinion of the EU Court.
 Only then, Parliament will be able to vote to grant consent (or not) to the Agreement.”

 Reacting to the vote, prominent German MEP Bernd Lange took to X, calling those voting to send the agreement to the ECJ “absolutely irresponsible”, as the move may delay the implementation of the agreement for several years.